KingJiongEN/DegentGroup/docs/docs/index.md

-# TeleAgent Documentation
+# Degent Group Documentation

-Welcome to the TeleAgent documentation.
-TeleAgent is an AI-powered chat system that integrates with Telegram and provides NFT creation, bargaining, and artwork generation capabilities.
+Welcome to the Degent Group documentation.
+Degent Group is an AI-powered chat system that integrates with Telegram and provides NFT creation, bargaining, and artwork generation capabilities.

 ## System Overview